sqids/sqids-cpp/README.md

 #include <sqids/sqids.hpp>
 ```

-For CMake-based projects, a minimal `CMakeLists.txt` configuration may then consist of the following:
+For CMake-based projects, a minimal `CMakeLists.txt` configuration may consist of the following:

 ```cmake
 project("sqids-example")